-These gluten free raspberry brownies are made with almond meal and are super easy to make.
+These super easy Raspberry Brownies are gluten free and are made with almond flour.
 They make the perfect morning or afternoon tea treat!

 Not only are they gluten free, but they are also dairy free and refined sugar free with a small amount of maple syrup added.

 I like to bake a batch and store them in my freezer, so I can warm a piece up in the microwave to have for afternoon tea.
 They would also be great to serve to guests for morning or afternoon tea.

 Raspberries are one of my favourite fruits and they have so many health benefits.

 WHY YOU WILL LOVE THIS RECIPE

 Gluten & dairy free - suitable for people with gluten and dairy/lactose intolerances.